 Latch system: The Latch (Lower Anchors and Tethers for Children) system allows you to securely attach the car seat to the vehicle’s anchors, making installation easier and more secure.

-Easy-to-use harness: Look for a seat with clearly labeled straps and buckles, and easy-to-adjust harnesses to ensure a snug and secure fit for your child.
+Easy-to-use harness: Look for a seat with clearly labeled straps and buckles, as well as an easy-to-adjust harness, to ensure a snug and secure fit for your child.

 Machine-washable cover: A machine-washable cover is easier to clean, which can be a big plus when dealing with spills and accidents.